-In accordance with Minn.
-Stat. §124D.09 and Minnesota State Policy 3.5, this procedure governs the implementation of the Post-Secondary Enrollment Options program.
+In accordance with Minnesota Statute §124D.09 and Minnesota State Policy 3.05, this procedure governs the implementation of the Post-Secondary Enrollment Options program at South Central College.

 Subpart A. Admissions Requirements for PSEO Students